idaholab/cape2stix/ama_deploy/README.md

   ssh-keygen
   ```
 ### CAPE-Web
+- Be on the CAPE system provided by the build
-- Open a browser and conect to http://localhost:8000
+- Open a browser and connect to http://localhost:8000
 - Click `submit` to upload malware samples.
-Select
+Select malware samples from the file system via file-explorer (nautilus)
   - [test_samples/](test_samples/) contain non-malware programs that can be detonated in CAPE to replicate the effects of malware in the sandbox
 - Alternatively, users can set up automatic analysis of the samples contained under a directory with the [capesubd](../capesubd/README.md) service